Ylianst/MeshCentral/docs/docs/meshcentral/assistant.md

 ![agent invite code](images/assistant_invitation_link.png)

 ### Email Invitation
-This option will show up if you have a SMTP email server setup with MeshCentral.
+This option will show up if you have an SMTP email server set up with MeshCentral.

 For invitation email customization: